 1. Rules of Thumb

-When it comes to buying life insurance, there are some rules of thumb to help you determine how much you need.
+When it comes to buying life insurance, there are some basic guidelines to help you determine how much you need.
 While no rule of thumb should be followed blindly, they can represent a good starting point for further analysis.
-So here are several widely-used rules of thumb when it comes to buying life insurance:
+Here are several widely-used rules of thumb when it comes to buying life insurance:

-- Sliding Scale: Some refine the multiplier based on your age.
+- Sliding Scale: Some suggest refining the multiplier above, based on your age.
 The younger you are, the higher the multiplier.
 For example, a 20-something would multiply their annual salary by 20, while somebody nearing retirement would multiply their income by just 5.
 This also aims to replace your income for life, but it assumes that if you’re young, your income will increase before your insurance term is up.
+It also assumes that those entering retirement need less because they should have retirement savings and assets, and are probably close to paying off things like their mortgage.

-- 5 to 10 times salary: If you are not looking to replace your salary for life, many suggest getting 5 to 10 times your current salary in insurance.
-The idea with this rule of thumb is to help your loved ones pay off debt and to have some time to grieve without the added stress of financial worry, but won’t replace anywhere near your full income for their lifetimes.
+- 5 to 10 times salary: If you are not looking to replace your salary for life, many suggest just getting 5 to 10 times your current salary in insurance.
+The idea with this rule of thumb is to help your loved ones pay off debt and to have some time to grieve without the added stress of financial worry.
+However, it won't replace anywhere near your full income for their lifetimes.

 Regardless of how much coverage you need, think you need, or someone says you need, a critical financial consideration is how much life insurance you can afford.
 Exceeding a balanced budget isn't in keeping with sound financial planning, no matter the line item.
 Admittedly, adjusting your spending in other areas to increase the premium you can afford may be prudent.